python/devguide/devcycle.rst

 Summary
 -------

-There are 7 open branches right now in the Mercurial repository:
+There are 7 open branches right now in the Git repository:

-- the ``default`` branch holds the future 3.7 version and descends from ``3.6`` (RM: Ned Deily)
+- the ``master`` branch holds the future 3.7 version and descends from ``3.6`` (RM: Ned Deily)
 - the ``3.6`` branch holds bug fixes for 3.6.0 and future 3.6.x maintenance releases and descends from ``3.5`` (RM: Ned Deily)